lucid281/firepex/README.md

 #!/usr/bin/env python3.6
 ```

 In this case, the shell looks for Python 3.6.
-This means I need Python 3.6 in the deployed environment to run this, but all my dependencies are included.
+I need that in the deployed environment to run `firepex`, but all my dependencies are included.

 When you run `./rollpex`, the `#!` is determined from your current python environment OR it can be overridden with a flag in Pex.